kerski/powerquery-connector-pbi-rest-api-gcc/README.md

 ![Remove Steps](./documentation/images/remove-steps.png)

 14. You now will see a catalog of the Power BI REST APIs to leverage.
-I suggest you rename the Query "GetApps" to "Function Catalog"
+I suggest you rename the Query "GetApps" to "Function Catalog".

 ![Function Catalog](./documentation/images/function-catalog.png)